CARTE-Toronto/alliance-docs-mcp/README.md

 uv run python scripts/sync_docs.py --incremental
 ```

+For FastMCP Cloud deployments, run one of the sync commands above locally and commit the updated `docs/` directory before pushing so the hosted server always mirrors the latest content.

 The sync script provides:
 - **Colored output** with rich formatting
 - **Progress bars** for download and processing phases
 - **Real-time statistics** including pages/second
 - **Summary table** with detailed metrics
 - **Error tracking** with warnings for failed pages

+> **Note:** Markdown pages larger than 10 MB are stored as `.md.gz` files.
+The server automatically decompresses them at runtime, so no additional configuration is required.

 #### Automated Sync